 Director Number of Meetings Attended / Held

-David M. Cole 4 of 6
+David M. Cole 4 of 4

-Brian E. Bayley 5 of 6
+Brian E. Bayley 3 of 4

-George K. C. Lim 5 of 6

-Michael D. Winn 6 of 6
+Michael D. Winn 3 of 4

-Brian K. Levet 6 of 6
+Brian K. Levet 4 of 4

-Larry M. Okada 6 of 6
+Larry M. Okada 4 of 4

 Descriptions of Roles

 The Board has not established written descriptions of the positions of Chairman of the Board, CEO or chair of any of the committees of the Board (except as may be set out in a charter applicable to a committee) as it feels they are unnecessary and would not improve the function and performance of the Board, CEO or committee.
 The role of chair is delineated by the nature of the overall responsibilities of the Board (in the case of the Chairman of the Board) or the committee (in the case of a chair of a committee).